Poha, no onion no garlic

 • Rinse poha in running water.make sure that you do not rinse it too much or else it breaks and gets mushy.

-4 cups poha (flattened rice)
+4 cups Poha (flattened rice)

 • While rinsing, the poha absorbs enough water and it becomes soft.
 The poha must become soft but remain intact, whole and separate.
 This is the reason to use thick variety poha here.
 Pro tip-If the poha does not become soft, sprinkle few drops of water on the poha in the strainer till they get softened.